risc0/risc0/README.md

 Generally only potential contributors or people looking to use the RISC Zero's experimental support for C++ based guest code should need to clone and build this repo.
-We suggest rust users stick to released crates.
+We suggest Rust users stick to released crates.

 We use [Bazel](https://bazel.build) for its strong multi-language multi-platform features and performance.